 Who can take Ozempic?

 Ozempic is only recommended for people living with non-insulin-dependent diabetes (typically type 2 diabetes).
-Ozempic is not a substitute for insulin and is not approved for use in patients with type 1 diabetes.
+Ozempic is not a substitute for insulin.

 Ozempic is not recommended as the first pharmaceutical treatment you try as a person with type 2 diabetes.
 Instead, medications like Metformin would be used first, and Ozempic could be an eventual choice if other options aren’t effective.